Chaima-BS/Selenium-assignment/README.md

 # Big assignment

-A selenium test that tests a webpage that available publicly on the internet.
+A selenium test that tests a webpage available publicly on the internet.

 #### https://www.glassdoor.com/index.htm